 What can I do if I disagree with the administrative law judge's decision?

 If you disagree with the administrative law judge's decision, you have two options.

 - 1.)
-Ask for a re-hearing.
-If you want DHA to reconsider its decision, you must ask within 20 days from the date of the administrative law judge's decision.
-The administrative law judge will only grant a re-hearing if: - You can show that a serious mistake in the facts or the law happened, or - You have new information that you were unable to obtain and present at the first hearing. - Take your case to circuit court.
+Ask for a rehearing.
+If you want the Division of Hearings and Appeals to reconsider its decision, you must ask within 20 days from the date of the administrative law judge's decision.
+The administrative law judge will only grant a rehearing if one or both of the following apply: - You can show that a serious mistake in the facts or the law happened - You have new information that you were unable to obtain and present at the first hearing - 2.)
+Take your case to circuit court.
 If you want to take your case to court, you must file your petition within 30 days from the date of the administrative law judge's decision.